College Curriculum Guide

 A section of this handbook is dedicated to Flexible Learning which incorporates Vocational Education & Training (VET) and community learning opportunities.
 Apprenticeships, traineeships and trades form an important and essential part of our economic work skills force.
 It is pleasing to see the increased enrolments in VET subjects at both Certificates II and III as part of the students’ - QCE studies and in some cases ATAR scores.

 An ongoing aspect to our curriculum has been offering students opportunities in Science, Technology, Engineering and Mathematics (STEM) initiatives Projects throughout the College with Robotics through to Engineering Courses provide students with the opportunity of acquiring 21st-century skills.
 An inquiry-based learning approach is often used with students to actively engage in linking their studies with real-life situations and contexts.

 We know that in a rapidly changing society, 21st-century learners need to be confident with technology, global in their thinking, problem solvers, work collaboratively and ready to adapt to any situation.
 These are reflected in the Australian Curriculum capabilities embedded throughout the curriculum including:

 - ethical understanding

 Our new Digital Learning Environment, AndIE, will provide a 21st-century digital platform for student learning.
-Teachers will provide virtual classroom places and students will be able to upload their work for teachers to provide for more timely feedback.
-It will also allow teachers to upload assessment results once they have been finalised providing students and parent real-time feedback.
+Teachers will provide virtual classroom places and students will be able to upload their work for teachers to provide more timely feedback.
+It will also allow teachers to upload assessment results once they have been finalised providing students and parents with real-time feedback.